axelvaldez/radical-companies/_posts/6-how-to/2023-02-05-how-to-create-a-radical-foundation-based-start-up.markdown

  </ul>

 <h1>Cash Infusion</h1>
  <p>If you want to, and can, then take in capital.
 For starting companies seed capital, as it is called, comes from friends, family, and &ldquo;fools&rdquo;.
-Friends and family know you and trust you; &ldquo;fools&rdquo; believe in you.
+Friends and family know you and trust you, and believe in you, &lsquo;fools&rsquo; that they are.
 The thing they have in common is that they all want you to succeed.</p>
  <p>Seed capital is formalized and made legal as a Note that promises them, 1) their money back plus some upside, or 2) future shares of the new company.
 Note that you startup company <em>won&rsquo;t have shares</em> (but hopes to, one day).</p>

 <h1>Result</h1>